These Salem Area Food Pods Dish Up Good Times and Great Food

 I met so many talented chefs and ate so much delicious food on my weekend Salem food-pod tour.
 Believe it or not, it only left me hungry for more.

-Explorer les fermes et les stands de produits alimentaires de la moyenne vallée de la Willamette
+Découvrez les fermes et les stands alimentaires de la vallée centrale de Willamette

-Depuis des générations, l'agriculture est un mode de vie pour les éleveurs, les viticulteurs et les cultivateurs de la vallée de Willamette.
-Au fil des ans, la vallée de la Willamette, dans l'Oregon, s'est fait connaître pour son légendaire pinot noir et produit aujourd'hui 99 % de toutes les noisettes consommées aux États-Unis.
-Aujourd'hui, la région compte près de 19 500 exploitations agricoles, soit plus que le reste de l'État réuni, sur près de 1,6 million d'hectares.
+Depuis des générations, l'agriculture est un mode de vie pour les éleveurs, les vignerons et les cultivateurs de la vallée de Willamette.
+Au fil des ans, la vallée de Willamette, dans l'Oregon, s'est fait connaître pour ses raisins pinot noir légendaires et produit aujourd'hui 99 % de toutes les noisettes consommées aux États-Unis.
+Actuellement, la région compte près de 19 500 exploitations agricoles, soit plus que le reste de l'État réuni, sur près de 1,6 million d'acres.

 Contenu connexe :